Skip to main content

 Version: 1.1.x

 The mcp.json file configures the target MCP servers that MCPX will launch and manage dynamically.
 MCPX reads this file at startup to determine which MCP servers to load within its process.
-By default, it's located at config/mcp.json within the mcpx-server directory, but this path can be overridden using the SERVERS_CONFIG_PATH environment variable.
+By default, It is located in the config file created during set up, and is populated as you connect more servers in the Control Plane.

-You can configure multiple MCP servers in a single file, such as time, Google Maps, or Slack, so MCPX can orchestrate them seamlessly.
+You can configure multiple MCP servers in a single file, such as Time or Memory, so MCPX can orchestrate them seamlessly.

 Parameters